 Canine influenza (CI or dog flu) is a year-round infection transmitted by direct contact with infected dogs through nasal discharge and the exchange of saliva through barking, coughing, sneezing, and contaminated objects.

 Did You Know?: Dog’s can’t catch colds from humans, and you can’t catch a cold or the flu from dogs.

 When dogs are in pain or don’t feel well, they will typically show changes in behavior.
-If your dog seems more sluggish than usual, or showing signs of discomfort or irritation, you may be tipped off to the fact that something is wrong.
+If your dog seems more sluggish than usual or showing signs of discomfort or irritation, it may be a sign something is wrong.
 Some breeds may become more clingy than usual overcome increasingly needy.
 This is why it’s so important to pay attention to your dogs and how they are feeling every day.

 Although not all dogs will display all symptoms, some dogs that feel uncomfortable and possibly ill may snap at you if you get too close, or hold them in a way that irritates their site of pain.
 If you notice any sudden changes in your dog, contact your vet for assistance.

 Weight loss does not always mean your dog is ill.
 However, most dogs should not lose a substantial amount of weight unless there are changes to their diet or lifestyle.

 Coughing, wheezing, and nasal discharge are all possible signs your dog has a respiratory issue.
 This could mean your dog is coming down with a cold or even the canine flu.